KS4 (KMTNet Synoptic Survey of Southern Sky)

 Description

 This is the first public data release (DR1) from the KMTNet Synoptic Survey of the Southern Sky (KS4).
 KS4 is a deep, four-band (B, V, R, I) imaging survey covering a large area of the southern hemisphere (-85° < Dec < -28.8°).
-The survey was conducted using the Korea Microlensing Telescope Network (KMTNet), which consists of three identical 1.6-m telescopes located at Cerro Tololo Inter-American Observatory (CTIO) in Chile, South African Astronomical Observatory (SAAO) in South Africa, and Siding Spring Observatory (SSO) in Australia.
+KS4 has been conducted using the Korea Microlensing Telescope Network (KMTNet), which consists of three identical 1.6-m telescopes located at Cerro Tololo Inter-American Observatory (CTIO) in Chile, South African Astronomical Observatory (SAAO) in South Africa, and Siding Spring Observatory (SSO) in Australia.
+The survey started in November 2019 with a goal of obtaining the imaging data up to ~7,000 deg².

 The primary science goal of KS4 is to provide deep, wide-field reference images to aid in the identification of optical counterparts to gravitational wave (GW) events.
 This DR1 provides science-ready data products for approximately 4,000 square degrees.